 You can save even more money by knowing which vacuum sealer bags to buy.
 Since bags are the biggest ongoing expense of vacuum sealing, this is important to get right.

-We'll give you the factors to consider when buying vacuum sealer bags--for edge sealers and chamber sealers--so you can get the most bang for your buck.
+Here are the factors to consider when buying vacuum sealer bags--for edge sealers and chamber sealers both--so you can get the most bang--or bag--for your buck.
 We'll also talk about sous vide, vacuum bag safety, re-using, recycling, and more.

-The Best Deals on Channel Vacuum Sealer Bags and Rolls at a Glance
+The Best Deals on Edge Vacuum Sealer Bags at a Glance

-Here are the best deals we found on channel vacuum sealer bags (also called suction, edge, or clamp sealers), in alphabetical order.
+Here are the best deals we found on edge vacuum sealer bags (also called suction, channel, or clamp sealers), in alphabetical order.
 We linked to the most popular bag sizes and also to the brand so you can look at everything they have available.

 Some brands are conspicuously absent: FoodSaver, Nesco and Nutrichef.
 Their prices couldn't match these, and in some cases were more than twice as expensive.